chestnut42/doitbetter-unity/README.md

 ### Game Types

-We respect each games' personality.
-Carefully harvesting each event and put it in the right bucket.
+We respect each game's personality.
+Carefully harvesting each event and putting it in the right bucket.
 Different kind of Games need different treatment.

 Here's the list of currently supported integrations: